thrishikareddyp/email-ab-test-analysis/README.md

 - `ab_test_analysis.ipynb` – Notebook with analysis, charts, and interpretation

 # Credits
 Inspired by real-world questions in marketing analytics.
 Dataset from Kaggle.
-Analysis and write-up by [Your Name].
+Analysis and write-up by Thrishika Putta.